wire report

 What happened

-According to The Guardian’s source item, The incredible science of the sleeping brain – podcast, Humans have been wondering why we sleep for thousands of years.
+According to The Guardian’s report, The incredible science of the sleeping brain – podcast, Humans have been wondering why we sleep for thousands of years.
 Is sleep’s purpose rest and relaxation, memory consolidation or maybe cognitive processing?
 In the last 15 years, scientists have discovered another possible explanation – waste disposal.
 In 2012 neuroscientist Maiken Nedergaard’s lab discovered that the brain has its own cleaning process, the glymphatic system, which clears away unhelpful proteins and metabolic byproducts, and only switches on at night.
 Since that groundbreaking discovery we’ve learned more about what drives this system and, importantly, how it could be impacting dementia.
 To understand more, Ian Sample talks to Prof Nedergaard about how she made the original discovery and how subsequent work is building a picture of sleep as anything but a quiet and inactive state The battle to boost our deep sleep – and help stop dementia Support the Guardian: theguardian

 Context

 The development sits in VINI’s Technology file for readers following technology, science, product policy, markets, infrastructure, and the public consequences of innovation.
 The original report is linked so readers can check the source account, follow later updates, and compare new coverage against the first published record.
-The source item is dated 2026-06-02T04:00:36+00:00.
+The report is dated 2026-06-02T04:00:36+00:00.

 What to watch